sourcegraph/sourcegraph-public-snapshot/log4j.snb.md

 Most of these posts focus on applying the appropriate mitigations, explaining how the vulnerability works at a high level.
 I thought it would be fun to take a deeper dive and perhaps in the process, learn some intricacies about how Java works and spread awareness of security topics to a broader developer audience.
 I often think that as application developers, we don't spend enough time exploring other codebases, and what better code to explore than the code involved in the biggest security vulnerability of the decade?
 So, in the name of science and better application security, here we go.

-Before we dive into the source, let's begin with a high-level diagram that outlines the key steps involved in the attack:
+Let's begin with a high-level diagram that outlines the key steps involved in the attack:

 ![attack diagram](https://s3.us-west-1.amazonaws.com/beyang.org-public/images/log4j.svg)